-Unmet needs identified Decide what actions are needed to support the
+Unmet needs identified

-Consult with child young person, family and relevant agencies: Agree support, refer to NSCP guidance 'Pathway to Provision' Version 8
+Decide what actions are needed to support the child.

-Contacts: For any allegations/concerns regarding an adult who works with (in either paid/ voluntarily) employment with children contact the LA Designated Officer (LADO) Tel:- 0115 8041272.
+Consult with the child young person, family and relevant agencies: Agree support, refer to NSCP guidance 'Pathway to Provision' version 9.1

-Cheryl Stollery - LA Safeguarding Children in Education Officer Tel:- 0115 8041047 This flow chart is intended as a brief guide.
-Please refer to our Child Protection Policy
+Contacts: For any allegations/concerns regarding an adult who works with (in either paid/ voluntarily) employment with children contact the LA Designated Officer (LADO) for referrals Tel:- 0115 8041272.
+LADO Strategic Lead Tel: 0115 9773921 Cheryl Stollery - LA Safeguarding Children in Education Officer Tel:- 0115 8041047 This flow chart is a brief guide - Please refer to our School Child Protection Policy.